tsmtzs/pieceForSmartphoneOrchestra/DISCUSSION.md

 ## Complex systems

-*Systems science* is an ubrella term for studying aggregations of interacting elements.
+*Systems science* is an umbrella term for the study of aggregations of interacting elements.
 It encompasses ideas and methodologies from *dynamical systems*, *cybernetics* and *chaos theory*.
 A *complex system* is "*one made up of a large number of parts that interact in a nonsimple way*"[^simon].
 Holland[^holland1] refers to these interacting elements as *agents*.